Bedsharing, Breastfeeding and Babies Dying: A Conversation Worth Having

 “Despite the benefits to breastfeeding, the fact remains that there is a five times greater risk for infant death when bedsharing, when the infant is less than 3 months of age,” she notes.
 “This clear risk means we need to find ways to promote breastfeeding while ensuring it happens in a safe sleep environment.”

 It starts by developing meaningful conversations between healthcare providers and mothers.
 These conversations can help mothers and caregivers better understand the risks of bedsharing while reinforcing the advantages of breastfeeding.

 Below, we’ve identified three opportunities for health professionals to put Feldman-Winter’s advice into practice, and ultimately engage in conversations that can change infant health outcomes.

 Address Social Determinants

-Having successful conversations happens when we know our audience.
+Having successful conversations happens when health professionals know their audience.
 Data from the Pregnancy Risk Assessment Monitoring System, shows that, as of 2015, African-Americans, Asian and Pacific Islanders, and American Indian and Alaskan Natives are at the highest risk for bedsharing.
 Similarly, 77 percent of teen mothers, an overwhelming majority, have shared a bed with their baby.

 “Understanding who is at risk helps us target our conversations and frame them to be successful,” says Feldman-Winter.
-“We need to consider why these groups are more likely to bedshare.
+“We need to consider why they are more likely to bedshare and consider their perspective.
 Is it because they are less likely to have received safe-sleep education?
 Is there something unique to their situation, such as a cultural preference, that might make them inclined to bedshare?
 How might these preferences relate to their breastfeeding habits?
 Answering these questions will help us adopt an approach that’s more likely to resonate.”